Porting Applications using Recipes

 make r.recipe-name 2>&1 | tee recipe-name.log

-The recipe sources will be extracted/cloned on the source folder inside of your recipe folder, the binaries go to target folder.
+The recipe sources will be extracted/downloaded on the source folder inside of your recipe folder, while the executables or data go to the target folder.

 Update crates

-• The reason of fixed crate versions is explained here.
+• The reason of fixed crate versions is explained on the Cargo FAQ.

 To fix this you will need to update the crates of your recipe after the first compilation and build it again, see the ways to do it below.